virada-k/instacart-predictive-analytics-for-customer-behavior/03-machine-learning/product-matching-r/README.md

 # 📢 Machine Learning: Market Basket Analysis (MBA)
-Market Basket Analysis (MBA) is model for matching products, which is most often used in marketing promotions, such as customers buying product A and product B will receive a discount, etc.
+Market Basket Analysis (MBA) is a model for matching products, which is most often used in marketing promotions, where customers buying product A and product B may receive a discount, etc.

 <br>